TheBreakroom/TheBreakroom/README.md

 ### 🤝 __**Trusts**__
 - You will have all 5 slots
-- you can form a party with players or use trusts, not both.
+- you can form a party with players and call just Apururu or use 5 trusts solo.
 - the !trust command will form your party for you.

 ### 🏃‍♂️ __**Movement**__